aaronbloomfield/pdr/labs/lab01/index.md

 4. Files to submit: postlab1.question.txt

 ### Course Tools ###
-Lab submission and in-lab extensions can be found through the Course Tools tab on Collab or directly at this link: [https://libra.cs.virginia.edu/~pedagogy](https://libra.cs.virginia.edu/~pedagogy)
+Lab submission can be found through the Course Tools tab on Collab or directly at this link: [https://libra.cs.virginia.edu/~pedagogy](https://libra.cs.virginia.edu/~pedagogy)

 ------------------------------------------------------------